Showing posts with label Zeiss. Show all posts

 Farm, FM665 near Alice, Texas (Fuji Acros film, 1/60 ƒ/8, medium yellow filter)

 I mounted the Jupiter-8 on my Leica M2 using a genuine Leitz thread-mount to M adapter.
 The fit is perfect, and the rangefinder shows infinity exactly when the lens is set at ∞.
-The lens is light and convenient, and I can mount Series VI filters using a Tiffen 40.5-VI mount.
+The lens is light and convenient, and I can mount Series VI filters using a Tiffen 40.5-VI adapter.
 I like the "look," and the background is smooth.
 This may be the "bokeh" about which so many internet warriors argue.
 I guess I have sufficient bokeh.....

 Karmann Ghia on Olympia Avenue NE, Olympia, Washington (Fuji Acros film, ƒ/4)